Wills Power of Attorney Legal Advice How it Works Pricing

 Blog Header Images 13

-Every so often, in quiet moments of contemplation, we might find ourselves wondering what traces of our identity will be left behind when we die and how we’ll be remembered.
-Beyond money and all the material stuff we’ve collected over time, our own personal story speaks to our achievements and the impact we’ve had on others during our lives – otherwise known as our personal legacy.
+Every so often, in quiet moments of contemplation, we might find ourselves wondering what traces of our identity will be left behind when we die.
+How we'll be remembered, what our life will represent, and how our families will be influenced by our values.

 How do we shape our personal legacy?

 Quite frankly, it can be strange thinking about how others perceive you.
-Sometimes it’s valuable to accept the limited control we have over those perceptions, while also making the most of the chances we have to lead a good life.
-When it comes to leaving a personal legacy that we’re proud of, where do we begin?
+Sometimes it's valuable to accept the limited control we have over those perceptions, while also making the most of the chances we have to lead a good life.

 1. Conquering personal achievements

-Success looks and feels different for everyone, so there’s no one size that fits all when it comes to our achievements.
+Success looks and feels different for everyone, so there's no one size that fits all when it comes to our achievements.
 Our accomplishments can be any number of professional, personal and educational goals that enrich us as individuals.
-These achievements serve as living proof of what we’ve overcome and achieved in our own lives, in our own ways.
+For some, it may be about artistic legacy and for others, all about services and support they gave in life.

 • Going back to school